stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

 This will bring up the "Create Group" dialog.
 First you must indicate which Directory you would like to create this Group inside.
 Choose the Directory that you created in the last step.

-For the name you can enter anything you like, but for our example we will be creating a role Group for regular, non-administrator users.
+For the name you can enter anything you like, but for this example you will be creating a role Group for regular, non-administrator users.
 When you are done entering in your information, click **Create**.

 .. figure:: images/gettingstarted/getting_started_create_group_box.png
   :align: center